felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 expected me to memorize or not, resonate with or not.
 Often times I even take pride in highlighting a little detail that feels irrelevant in the scope of the whole book but that *I* connect with.
 Do not be scared by this freedom: follow your instinct.
+There is no test at the end [^1].

 As you read, don't bother trying to remember everything.
 Personally, when I turn a page, I feel completely OK not remembering what I just read!
 Read